Last Updated on December 23, 2022 by John Power

 2. Hibiscus has been long used as a medical plant in some countries in Asia.

 3. Polynesian women use a hibiscus flower in their hair, and it’s not only decoration.
-If they wore it on their right ear, it means that they were looking for a partner.
-If they wore it on their left ear, it means that they were married.
+If they wore it on their right ear, it meant that they were looking for a partner.
+If they wore it on their left ear, it meant that they were married.

 5. Bala or flannel weed contains amphetamine-like stimulants.